 40.6.
-To determine if any Employee is interested in remaining on such re-employment list(s), the Chief Administrative Officer or his designee shall, on or about the anniversary date of the layoff and when a Position(s) becomes available, contact by certified mail each Employee who has not been re-employed.
-Employees shall have fourteen (14) calendar days to respond by certified mail to the Chief Administrative Officer or his designee if they are interested in accepting a Position or if they are still interested in remaining on a re-employment list.
+To determine if any Employee is interested in remaining on such re-employment list(s), the Chief Administrative Officer or their his designee shall, on or about the anniversary date of the layoff and when a Position(s) becomes available, contact by certified mailor email each Employee who has not been re-employed.
+Employees shall have fourteen (14) calendar days to respond by certified mailor email to the Chief Administrative Officer or their his designee if they are interested in accepting a Position or if they are still interested in remaining on a re-employment list.
+Employee are responsible for providing and updating the Employer with their current mailing and email addresses.

 40.7.
-The Chief Administrative Officer or his designee may remove an Employee's name from the re-employment list for a Position in the job title from which the Employee was originally laid off if: (1) the Employee indicates he or she is no longer interested in said Position; or (2) the Employee refuses to accept an appointment for such Position without giving a satisfactory reason.
+The Chief Administrative Officer or their his designee may remove an Employee's name from the re-employment list for a Position in the job title from which the Employee was originally laid off if: (1) the Employee indicates they he or she are is no longer interested in said Position; or (2) the Employee refuses to accept an appointment for such Position without giving a satisfactory reason.
 Employees refusing to accept an appointment for a Position in a lower job title than the one from which the Employee was originally laid off shall have their names removed from such lower list.